WebSite X5 Evo and Pro

 - Double-click on the Image Object that corresponds to the Image you want to work on, to open the Image Object window.

-- The Title, Caption, Geographical position (e.g. Address, Town, etc) and Licence URL are optional.
+- Open the SEO section and report the Title, Caption, Geographical position (e.g. Address, Town, etc) and Licence URL.

 - Repeat these operations for all the Important images in your website.